-In truth, the demands of keeping to a schedule to extract the most value out of a Eurail Pass or to reach a destination by a specific date to for a connecting flight, meant much of my travel, whether by train, plane, bus, boat or even truck, was done at a Contiki Tour-pace.
-Apart from living in England, I never spent long in any one location or country.
+In truth, keeping to a schedule to extract the most value out of a Eurail Pass or to reach a destination by a specific date meant much of my travel — by train, plane, bus, boat and even truck — was done at a Contiki Tour-pace.
+And apart from living in England, I never spent long in any one location or country.

 For instance, I only spent five days in Poland.
 If you haven't been to Poland, have a look at it on a map - it's a huge country!

-So I was a backpacking tourist, not a traveller, but I think the things I saw and did, the people I met, seeped into my soul and being, and into my writing.
+So I was a backpacking tourist, not a traveller.
+But I think the things I saw and did, the people I met, seeped into my soul and being and my writing.